 The Company anticipates that the Town will incur additional expenses and impacts on the Town’s road and other infrastructure systems, law enforcement, fire protection services, inspectional services, and permitting and consulting services, as well as unforeseen impacts, both quantifiable and unquantifiable, on the Town.
 Accordingly, in order to mitigate the financial impact on the Town and use of Town resources, the Company agrees to pay an Annual Community Impact Fee to the Town, in the amount and under the terms provided herein.

+APPROPRIATE LANGUAGE (a or b) TO REMAIN AS ITEM 1 BASED UPON THE TYPE OF ESTABLISHMENT

+Company shall annually pay a Community Impact Fee in an amount equal to three percent (3%) of gross sales from marijuana and marijuana product sales at the Facility.
+The term “gross sales” shall mean the total of all retail sales transactions of the Facility without limitation, and shall include but not be limited to all adult use marijuana and medical marijuana sales occurring at the Facility, including the sale of marijuana, marijuana infused products, paraphernalia, and any other products sold by the Facility directly to consumers or wholesale to other Marijuana Establishments.

-Company shall pay an Annual Community Impact Fee in an amount equal to three percent (3%) of the Gross Sale Price of all marijuana and marijuana-infused products cultivated or manufactured at the Facility (the “Community Impact Fee”).
+Company shall pay a Community Impact Fee in an amount equal to three percent (3%) of the Gross Sale Price of all marijuana and marijuana-infused products cultivated or manufactured at the Facility (the “Community Impact Fee”).
 Gross Sales Price shall be defined as: a) with respect to sales of marijuana or marijuana products sold to third parties unrelated to the Company, the actual wholesale price paid by such parties; and b) with respect to sales of marijuana and marijuana products at Marijuana Retailers owned, operated or affiliated with the Company, the highest unit prices for products wholesaled to third parties in an arms-length transaction during the previous twelve months, calculated separately with respect to: i) flower; and ii) extracted products, as the case may be.

-The Annual Community Impact Fee shall be made annually, on or by the 20 days following the end of each calendar quarter of operation, commencing on the first day of the first full calendar month after the commencement of sales for any part of the Facility for either adult use marijuana or medical marijuana, and continuing for a period of five (5) years.
+The Community Impact Fee shall be made annually, on or by the 20 days following the end of each calendar quarter of operation, commencing on the first day of the first full calendar month after the commencement of sales for any part of the Facility for either adult use marijuana or medical marijuana, and continuing for a period of five (5) years.
 The Facility shall be deemed to have commenced operation upon receipt of both an occupancy permit from the Building Commissioner and the issuance of a Final Certificate of Registration and/or a Final License from the CCC (“Commencement of Operations”).
-At least 90 days prior to the conclusion of each of the respective five-year terms, the Parties shall meet to negotiate in good faith the terms of a new Annual Community Impact Fee as an Amendment to this Agreement.
-Provided, however, that if the Parties are unable to reach an agreement on a successor Community Impact Fee, the Annual Community Impact Fee specified in Paragraph 2.A.1 of this Agreement shall remain in effect and shall not be reduced below the amount set forth above until such time as the Parties negotiate a successor Community Impact Fee.
+At least 90 days prior to the conclusion of each of the respective five-year terms, the Parties shall meet to negotiate in good faith the terms of a new Community Impact Fee as an Amendment to this Agreement.
+Provided, however, that if the Parties are unable to reach an agreement on a successor Community Impact Fee, the Community Impact Fee specified in Paragraph 2.A.1 of this Agreement shall remain in effect and shall not be reduced below the amount set forth above until such time as the Parties negotiate a successor Community Impact Fee.

 The Town shall use the above referenced payments in its sole discretion but shall make a good faith effort to allocate said payments to offset costs related to road and other infrastructure systems, law enforcement, fire protection services, inspectional services, public health and addiction services, and permitting and consulting services, as well as unforeseen impacts upon the Town.